questianon/sdupdates/README.md

 * 1 img TI: https://huggingface.co/lambdalabs/sd-image-variations-diffusers

 * You can set a learning rate of "0.1:500, 0.01:1000, 0.001:10000" in textual inversion and it will follow the schedule

+* Tip: combining natural language sentences and tags can create a better training

+* Anon's best:
+>Creation:
+>1,2,1
+>Normalized Layers
+>Dropout Enabled
+>Swish
+>XavierNormal (Not sure yet on this one.
+Normal or XavierUniform might be better)

+Training:
+>Rate: 5e-5:1000, 5e-6:5000, 5e-7:20000, 5e-8:100000
+>Max Steps: 100,000

 * Anon's Guide:
 1. Having good text tags on the images is rather important.
 This means laboriously going through and adding tags to the BLIP tags and editing the BLIP tags as well, and often manually describing the image.
 Fortunately my dataset had only like...30 images total, so I was able to knock it out pretty quick, but I can imagine it being completely obnoxious for a 500 image gallery.
 Although I guess you could argue that strict prompt accuracy becomes less important as you have more training examples.
 Again, if they would just add an automatic deepdanbooru option alongside the BLIP for preprocessing that would take away 99% of the work.